angzhou/anchor/README.md

 ![挚 C016-f-f.png](/data/test/挚/C016-f-f.png) Model is 100% sure it is `热`, but it is `挚`.

-AFAICT, model are correct, test data are simply incorrectly labeled.
+AFAICT, model is correct in all these cases, test data are simply incorrectly labeled.
 (Or the writer wrote the wrong characters)

 Now for some unsure predictions by the model: